modem-man-gmx/docker-samba-begna/README.md

 [Samba](https://wiki.samba.org) Docker image based on Alpine Linux and [crazy-max docker-samba](https://github.com/Axia-SA/docker-samba) repository.<br />
 This container includes a web service discovery (wsdd, using `smbd`) to make the server discoverable by all Windows PCs on the same workgroup.

+Instead build from scratch this container, you can pull it from [dockerhub here](https://hub.docker.com/r/cbottazzi/docker-samba)

 ___